zeek/spicy/doc/toolchain.rst

         This overrides any value set for ``HILTI_JIT_PARALLELISM`` and effectively sets it to one.

-    ``HILTI_OPTIMIZER_PASSES``
-        Colon-separated list of optimizer passes to activate.
-If unset uses the default-enabled set.

     ``HILTI_PATH``
         Replaces the built-in search path for `*.hlt` source files.

     ``HILTI_PRINT_SETTINGS``
         Set to see summary of compilation options.

-    ``HILTI_OPTIMIZER_ENABLE_CFG``
-        Set to anything but `1` to disable control-flow based optimizations.
-        These optimizations remove dead code both in user as well as in Spicy-generated code, so enabling these optimizations can improve runtime parser throughput as well as lead to faster faster C++ compilation.

     ``HILTI_OPTIMIZER_OMIT_CFG_DATAFLOW``
         Set to `1` to omit dataflow facts from the control-flow graph debug